Manpreet113/Manpreet113/README.md

 ---

+### ⚠️ Warning
+This profile may contain strong opinions, inconsistent commits, and the occasional “bruh” in code comments.
+You’ve been warned.

+---

 <p align="center">Built with chaos, coffee, and <code>npx create-vibe</code></p>

 <!---
 Manpreet113/Manpreet113 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.